 Newer means faster, a new laptop is always faster and has a great performance because its hardware is compatible with the current software applications.
 For a certain time, like a year or two, it may work without any performance issues or degradation.

 However, there will come a time when its performance will have waned as the software applications are updated.

 New software applications are made keeping an eye on the current hardware.
 Old hardware will lose its competence with time as the software gets updated.
 To keep up the pace with new software applications, you will need to upgrade your hardware.

-Now a question arises, does adding more RAM will help in restoring the performance of your laptop?
+Now a question arises, does add more RAM will help in restoring the performance of your laptop?
 OR Will uninstalling unused applications boost your performance?
 We have explained in detail each and everything that’s affecting your performance.